 Zingzing Bar | Altitude: 4270 Mtrs

-Zingzing Bar is a tiny place with 2-3 tented dhabhas that offers stay options in them as dormitory beds.
-Of course, these dhabhas does offer food and beverages too.
+Zing zing Bar is a tiny place with 2-3 tented dhabhas that offers stay options in them as dormitory beds.
+Of course, these dhabhas do offer food and beverages too.

-If you leave early from Keylong/Jispa and you prefer to have your breakfast a bit late then you can mark Zing zing Bar dhabhas for the breakfast as well.
-This is where the climb to the mighty Baralacha La pass starts.
+If you leave early from Keylong/Jispa and you prefer to have your breakfast a bit late, then you can mark Zing zing Bar dhabhas for breakfast as well.
+This point is where the climb to the mighty Baralacha La pass starts.

 Still, there are a couple of water crossings on Manali Leh Highway that becomes violent late in the noon.
 Hence, the advice of starting the day early on Manali Leh Highway still holds true 🙂 …